vijay-jadhav1997/learn_Python_Basics/Python_Basics/Operators/operators.md

 ### 4. Comparison Operator:

+> - There are six comparison operators in Python (<,>,<=,>=,==,!=)
+> - Comparison operators are binary in nature, requiring two operands.
+> - An expression involving a comparison operator is called a Boolean expression, and always returns either True or False.

 These comparison operators are commonly used in conditional statements (if, elif, else) and other contexts where we need to check the relationship between two values.

 - **Equal to (==) :** Returns True if the values on both sides are equal.